 While RAM can store information, it only stores it on a short-term basis and should not be confused with the hard drive.
 The hard drive is for permanent storage and RAM is only used for the temporary safekeeping of information just so you can quickly access the data that your computer is using.

-The simple example here is: when you’re not using a certain program, it is inactively stored on the hard drive.
+The simple example here is that when you’re not using a certain program, it is inactively stored on the hard drive.
 The difference is – it’s much quicker to access data in RAM than it can access the same data stored on a hard drive.

 Every computer needs a hard drive to store its operating system, applications, and files of data.
 Your type of drive will help you power a higher education technique.
 There are two things to look at here: